Departure

 - Prop walk, will it help or hinder your departure?

-- Put in reverse and throttle up long enough to get the boat moving.
+- Bring helm to center and put the engine in reverse and throttle up long enough to get the boat moving.
 If there are strong cross winds off the docks, go a little faster and maintain the spring line as long as possible not to lose the bow.

-- Fast idle speed, neutral, use momentum to back out slowly
+- Fast idle speed, neutral, use momentum to back out slowly.
+Use the rudder as necessary to help stay away from the boat behind.

 - Prefer backing out towards the open water, especially if the winds would push you to a lee shore

-- Get clear of the docks by at least one boat length before turning.
+- Get clear of the docks by at least one and a half boat lengths before turning.
 This is especially important in gusty condition when the wind is behind you.

 - Bow first